Glimpse/Glimpse/source/Glimpse.Net/NuSpec/content/App_Readme/readme.txt

 Release Notes
 -------------
+04/14/2011 - 0.77
+- Fixed issues with most InvalidOperationException's/Circular references.
+Now if there is an issue, handle it more gracefully, and it only affects one tab.
+(More complete fix coming soon!)
+- /Glimpse/Config is no longer case sensitive, and certain reports of 404’s to this page have been fixed.
+In addition, this page has been improved to be more understandable.
+- As of right now, Glimpse only supports MVC3.
+We have identified the issues with MVC2, and are working to correct them.
+Special shout out to @rugvedvaidya for providing the (long!) workaround to get Glimpse running on MVC2.

 04/13/2011 - 0.76
 - Added "Time Elapsed" column to the Execution tab.
 - Fixed 2 bugs with IE9 client rendering.